Formatted Input/Output

 • ‘yes’ for advance is valid also but is the default.

-• The argument to advance can be a character variable so you can decide based on conditionals to advance or not.
+• The argument to advance can be a character variable so that you can decide based on conditionals whether to advance.

 • If you do not want to advance, use advance='no'